The Organiser

 Exhibition and demos area | Showcase your products and solutions or share a position paper with the audience at onsite exhibition booths.

-Please kindly note that this is a fully in-person event, taking place at the Hotel nhow Brussels Bloom.
+Please kindly note that this is a fully in-person event, taking place at the DoubleTree by Hilton Brussels.
 There will be no virtual element to this event.

 Standard